 Instruction for Courses

-Are you assigning a research paper or project?
-Do your students have the skills or experience to complete the assignment?
+Are you assigning a research paper or project for your course?
+Do your students have the skills or experience to successfully complete the assignment?
 Library research instruction can help your students improve their research skills and be successful in their coursework.
 Please use the link below to contact the Library about our teaching programs.

 Types of Library Instruction

 Instruction sessions can last an entire class session, span multiple class sessions, or can be as short as 15 to 20 minutes (depending on the topic).
-Instruction can be provided live via Zoom, or recorded for asynchronous learning.
-Flipped classroom options (recorded sessions with live, in-class activities) are also available.
+Instruction can be provided live, hybrid (if space is available) and via Zoom.
+If you have a specific request, please reach out and we will see if we an accommodate your specific teaching needs.

 The Center for Digital Scholarship can work with faculty to design a full suite of classes and hands-on workshops, and online tutorials exploring various digital tools, methodologies, and platforms, and we are happy to work with you to support a specific class project or outcome.